facebookincubator/TTPForge/pkg/blocks/README.md

 ValidateSteps(TTPExecutionContext) error
 ```

-ValidateSteps iterates through the TTP steps and validates each.
+ValidateSteps iterates through each step in the TTP and validates it.
+It sets the working directory
-The working directory for each step is set before calling its
+for each step before calling its Validate method.
+If any step fails validation, the method returns
-Validate method.

-**Parameters:**

-execCtx: The execution context for the TTP.
+an error.
+If all steps are successfully validated, the method returns nil.

 Returns: